-In the UK, in 2021/22, when a SNOD was not present for the approach to the family to discuss organ donation, DBD and DCD consent/authorisation rates were 35% and 19%, respectively, compared with DBD and DCD consent/authorisation rates of 71% and 67%, respectively, when a SNOD was present.
+In the UK, in 2022/23, when a SNOD was not present for the approach to the family to discuss organ donation, DBD and DCD consent/authorisation rates were 31% and 19%, respectively, compared with DBD and DCD consent/authorisation rates of 70% and 61%, respectively, when a SNOD was present.

-Every approach to those close to the patient should be planned with the multidisciplinary team (MDT), should involve the SNOD and should be clearly planned taking into account the known wishes of the patient.
+Every approach to those close to the patient should be planned with the multidisciplinary team (MDT), should involve the SNOD and should be clearly planned taking into account the known decision of the patient.
 The NHS Organ Donor Register (ODR) should be checked in all cases of potential donation and this information must be discussed with the family as it represents the eligible donor's legal consent to donation.

-Figure 3.3 Number of families approached by SNOD presence, 1 April 2017 - 31 March 2022
+Figure 3.3 Number of families approached by SNOD presence, 1 April 2018 - 31 March 2023

-&lt;sup>1 NICE, 2011.
-NICE Clinical Guidelines - CG135 [accessed 9 May 2022]
+1 NICE, 2011.
+NICE Clinical Guidelines - CG135 [accessed 9 May 2023]

-&lt;sup>2 NHS Blood and Transplant, 2012.
-Timely Identification and Referral of Potential Organ Donors - A Strategy for Implementation of Best Practice [accessed 9 May 2022]
+2 NHS Blood and Transplant, 2012.
+Timely Identification and Referral of Potential Organ Donors - A Strategy for Implementation of Best Practice [accessed 9 May 2023]

-&lt;sup>3 NHS Blood and Transplant, 2013.
-Approaching the Families of Potential Organ Donors - Best Practice Guidance [accessed 9 May 2022]
+^a NHS Blood and Transplant, 2013.
+Approaching the Families of Potential Organ Donors - Best Practice Guidance [accessed 9 May 2023]